How and where to get mobility support

 - You can easily apply online

-The Red Cross is an organization who aim to help people in conflicts and emergencies in the UK, and across the world.
-The Red Cross allows you to hire a wheelchair for short-term use across the UK, for up to 20 weeks at just £15 a week.
+The Red Cross is an organisation that aims to help people in conflicts and emergencies in the UK, and across the world.
+The Red Cross allows you to hire a wheelchair for short-term use across the UK, for up to 20 weeks at just £22 a week.
 This service is extremely accessible and the wheelchair can be booked online, whereby the site will find a chair in your closest location.
-(Please note these are only suitable for those above the age of 5.)
+(Please note these are only suitable for those above the age of five.)

 What does the service ask of you?